Skip to main content

 GoalEnforcement

 End-to-end encryptionServer cannot decrypt messages.
-All crypto is client-side (XChaCha20-Poly1305, Double Ratchet).
+All crypto is client-side (MLS for groups, Double Ratchet fallback for legacy 1:1, XChaCha20-Poly1305 AEAD).

 Invite-only enrollmentNo public discovery.
 Every device requires an explicit owner-generated invite and manual approval.